TinyToolSH/tlaunch/README.md

-# `tmenu`
+# `tlaunch`
 #### A simple dmenu wrapper to create custom menus

 You use `dmenu` and want to build menus in a straight forward way?
-What about even having sub-menus? `tmenu` may help.
+What about even having sub-menus? `tlaunch` may help.

 ## Dependencies